-Advantages of DRM
+Top 6 Advantages of DRM Protection

-The Limitations of DRM
+Top Disadvantages of DRM

 While the DRM gives complete control to the digital publishers on their copyright content, it may create inconveniences for the end-users.
 For instance, most readers would prefer access to their eBooks or documents on multiple devices but with DRM this may not always be possible.
 To explain this with an example, your eBook is available on Kindle.
 With DRM, it is likely that your readers would not be able to access it on non-Kindle devices.
 This could lead to annoyed customers who may then refuse to purchase DRM-enabled books.
 However, platforms like KITABOO can give readers access to content on multiple devices across operating systems.